microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/Identity.DirectoryManagement/docs/v1.0-beta/Update-MgOrganization.md

 ```

 ### -OnPremisesSyncEnabled
-true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; null if this object has never been synced from an on-premises directory (default).
+true if this object is synced from an on-premises directory; false if this object was originally synced from an on-premises directory but is no longer synced; Nullable.
+null if this object has never been synced from an on-premises directory (default).

 ```yaml
 Type: System.Management.Automation.SwitchParameter